MultiSafepay/docs/content/point-of-sale/pos-troubleshooting.md

 The terminal isn't working correctly, payment information isn't displayed or payment is declined.

+## Order placed - not shown on terminal

+Checks you can do:

+- Is the terminal connected to wifi?
+- Did you use the correct API key for your terminal group?

 ## Declined payment

 If your payment is declined, check if you encountered any error messages.